HameedShirzay/Software-Testing-Automation-Portfolio/Requirments.md

  - 3. Should there be different shipping fees based on location or product weight?

 ### Detailed Requirement:

-- #### Free Shipping Threshold:
-  - Free shipping will apply to orders above $50 (configurable in the admin panel).
-  - For orders below $50, a flat shipping fee of $5.99 will be applied.

-- #### UI/UX Handling:
-  - The shipping cost or free shipping message will be shown during checkout in the order summary.
-  - If the user adds or removes products, the system will recalculate the total and update the shipping cost in real-time.

-- #### Order Summary Messages:
-  - If the order qualifies for free shipping:
-"Congratulations!
-Your order qualifies for free shipping!"
-  - If the order does not qualify:
-"Add $X more to your cart to qualify for free shipping."

-- #### Shipping Cost Calculation:
-  - The system will calculate the total price including shipping and taxes in the final order summary.

-### Summary:
-These new features aim to improve the functionality and user experience of the webshop:
+Orders above $50 will qualify for free shipping, while orders below this threshold will incur a flat shipping fee of $5.99.
+This threshold value will be configurable from the admin panel.
+During checkout, the system will show the shipping cost or a free shipping message in the order summary.
+If the order qualifies, the message will display: “Congratulations!
+Your order qualifies for free shipping!”
+Otherwise, it will encourage users with: “Add X more to your cart to qualify for free shipping.”
+As users modify the contents of their cart, the system will recalculate the total price in real time, including shipping and taxes, and reflect the updated cost dynamically.